hynek/svcs/docs/core-concepts.md

 Each registered service may have a `ping` callable that you can use for health checks.
 You can request all pingable registered services with `container.get_pings()`.
 This returns a list of `ServicePing` objects that currently have a name property to identify the ping and a `ping` method that instantiates the service, adds it to the cleanup list, and runs the ping.
-If you have async resources (either factory or ping callable), you can use `aping()` instead.
+If you have async services (either factory or ping callable), you can use `aping()` instead.
-`aping()` works with sync resources too, so you can use it universally in async code.
+`aping()` works with sync services too, so you can use it universally in async code.
 You can look at the `is_async` property to check whether you *need* to use `aget()`, though.